KingImereda/A-Sentiment-Analysis-Solution-of-the-US-Presidential-Election/README.md

 - Select the start date-time and end date-time of your schedule pipeline run from the "Start Date and Time" and "End Date and Time" calendar.
 - "Time Zone" .You have the option of selecting your time zone, but the default is the time zone of you are based on, so it's advisable to go with the default time zone.
 - Then, click "Apply"

+##### Pipeline Monitor.
+- Go to Data Factory
+- Click "View Run History" tab at the top.--You will see recent run of your pipeline.
+Better still you can proceed to
+- "Go to Monitoring hub" at the bottom-left
+-  Then, click "Go to Monitoring hub"